-12.6 Federal Statutes
+9.8 Federal Drug Statutes

 Federal law prohibits the possession, use, distribution or manufacturing of illegal drugs.
 (Controlled Substances Act, 21 U.S.C.
 13).
 There are strict penalties for drug convictions, including mandatory prison terms for many offenses.
-The following information provides a brief overview of federal penalties for first convictions.
-All penalties are doubled for any subsequent drug conviction.
+The following information provides a brief overview of federal penalties for first and second convictions.